 Under the terms of the Credit Facility, the Company must maintain compliance with certain negative and affirmative covenants, including financial covenants and covenants relating to the incurrence of other indebtedness, the occurrence of a material adverse change, the disposition of assets, mergers, acquisitions and investments, the granting of liens, and the payment of dividends.
-The Company must also not permit the ratio of indebtedness to total recurring revenue for the most recent trailing four quarters to exceed 0.50 to 1.00, and is required to maintain \$50.0 million in liquidity.
+From September 30, 2021 to the maturity date of the Credit Facility on January 2, 2025, the Company must also not permit the ratio of indebtedness to total recurring revenue for the most recent trailing four quarters to exceed 0.50 to 1.00.
+The Company is also required to maintain \$5.0 million in liquidity.
 The Credit Facility is secured by substantially all the assets of the Company.
-The Company was compliant with the financial covenants contained in the agreement as of December 31, 2022 and 2023.
+The Company was compliant with the financial covenants contained in the agreement as of December 31, 2022.